 The Traffic Safety Officer receives these permits for anything from parade details, festivals to dumpsters.
 Festival Committee's or citizens fill these permits out asking to place dumpsters in the roadways or close roads temporarily (anything in the right of way of pedestrian or car traffic).
-These permits are 10.00 dollars each.
-For 2016 there were 26 permits issued out city wide, which is down 16 from 2015.
+For 2017 there were 40 permits issued out city wide, which is up 14 from 2016.